quanlinhson/quanlinhson.github.io/README.md

 ##	License
 - This is a non-profit project built to support the community with online and offline tournament and matchmaking tools.
-- The project is completely free and open source, however, please do not use it for commercial purposes.
+- The project is completely free and open source.
+However, please DO NOT use it for commercial purposes.
-- All images and some icons are from Hoyoverse and some other wiki pages and are for community use only.
+- All images and some icons are from **Hoyoverse** and some other wiki pages; and are for community use only.
 - [APACHE](LICENSE)

-## Update
+## Update Log
 - [Update](CHANGELOG.md)